epxlp/Genetics_short_course_2016/pract4_bioinformatics/exercises/README.md

 # Practical: Bioinformatic follow-up of GWAS hits
-# Objectives
+# Objective
-Do some bioinformatic follow-up investigation of GWAS hits using a range of online tools
+Do some bioinformatic follow-up investigation of a GWAS hits using a range of online tools

 1. Generate a locuszoom plot to visualise the association signal
 2. See if the association is known or novel
 3. Identify interesting annotations using Haploreg
 4. Use the ensembl genome browser to explore the region and visualise annotations

-#Data
+# Data
-This practical uses results generated in the GWAS session - see data saved in exercise 3
+This practical uses results generated in the GWAS session.
+We will focus on the Chr 16 locus.

-Regional association results files have already been generated and saved here: `GenEpi_shortcourse_2016\Day2_Section6_GWAS`
+Regional association results files have already been extracted and saved here: `E:/Genetic Epidemiology/GWAS/practical/.....`

 We will access external resources through websites

-#Exercise 1 - Generate locuszoom plots
+# Exercise 1 - Generate locuszoom plots
-Choose a signal to investigate: rs571312; rs630372; rs8050136; rs13130484; rs2867125; rs12748679

 Go to locuszoom website (http://locuszoom.sph.umich.edu) and click 'Plot Using Your data'

 Upload the regional association results (for the relevant chromosome) already prepared for you, e.g. `chr18_assoc.txt`